 - Certification in American Red Cross First Aid and CPR for the professional rescuer (dated within application year)

-- Successful writing sample
+- Successful essay

 - Interview with Athletic Training Education Program Interview Committee (if necessary)

 - Completed admission application and supplemental materials

 The admission application and supplemental materials are due on March 17th of the application year.
 There are no exceptions.

 Formal acceptance into the Xavier University Athletic Training Program (XU-ATP) is required for participation in the clinical program.
 Admission into the athletic training education program is a competitive process.
 Completing the application requirements does not guarantee admission into the XU-ATP.
 The XU-ATP is bound by accreditation standards to maintain strict ratios between athletic training students and preceptors and to assure that all athletic training students can meet rigorous technical standards; it is possible that a student might fulfill the application requirements and be denied admission into the XU-ATP.
 The number of appointments may vary each year depending on the space available in the program.
 The number of students accepted in the ATP is limited by the availability of clinical facilities, approved clinical sites, and faculty.
 Limited admission will ensure that an appropriate student to preceptor ratio is maintained.

 The above criteria will be used for admittance to the ATP.
 Each admission criteria has a point value associated with it.
 A final rating form for admission will be used to objectively measure each applicant's admission criteria only if there are more applicants than can be admitted into the program.
 In the event that more applicants meet the above requirements, than can be admitted into the program, those applicants with the highest point total will be accepted into the ATP.
 In the event that there are students with the same point total, the student with the higher GPA in the major coursework will be admitted.